-Luckily, it is not that difficult making your own healthier vegan version of Ferrero Rocher.
-I also know there is lots of other similar recipes out there, yet I have tried something little bit different.
-As you can see based on the recipe, I am using QUINOA FLAKES to add not only crunchiness, but also a nutritional value.
+Luckily, it is not that difficult to make your own healthier vegan version of Ferrero Rocher.
+I also know there is lots of other similar recipes out there, yet I have tried something a little bit different.
+As you can see based on the recipe, I am using QUINOA FLAKES to add not only crunchiness but also nutritional value.
 Especially while mixed with dates and cacao.
 What can I say, you have to try and see for yourself.

-- 2 cups dates soaked for 15min and rinsed
+- 2 cups pitted Medjool dates soaked for 15min and rinsed

 - 2 tbsp cacao